 If you think that simply adding a facial oil to bare skin is the best way to apply, you’re not alone.
 While this may seem like the obvious route, there’s actually a more beneficial way to apply your facial oil, and that’s by including our trusty pal, H2O!
-But wait, don’t oil and water separate naturally?
+But wait – don’t oil and water separate naturally?

 First, let’s discuss how facial oils help skin.
-Our skin produces natural oils that help keep our skin youthful, supple, and healthy.
-As we age, the production of these oils tends to decrease, leaving us more susceptible to fine lines, wrinkles, and skin with less ‘bounce back’.
-To restore your skin’s lipid barrier, it’s important to supplement skin with a facial oil that works for you.
+Our skin produces natural oils that help keep our skin looking youthful, supple, and healthy.
+As we age, oil production tends to decrease – leaving us more susceptible to fine lines, wrinkles, and skin with less “bounce back.”
+To help protect your skin’s lipid barrier, it’s important to supplement skin with oil based products, like a facial oil that works for you.

-While the general advice is to add water to your face in order to improve facial oil absorbency, there are few ways for you to go about doing so.
-You can use your lineup of organic skin care from Puristry to aid in this endeavor, or simply set up your own steam room at home.
+While the general advice is to add water to your face in order to improve facial oil absorbency, there are a few ways for you to go about doing so.
+You can use your lineup of organic skin care products from Puristry to aid in this endeavor, or simply set up your own steam room at home.
 Check out our preferred methods below!

 If you’re applying with steam:

 Allow condensed water vapor to accumulate on the surface of your skin.
-We prefer the shower method, since you can cleanse your face in the shower then step out to a perfectly steamy environment.
-Once you’ve got your skin cleansed and covered in steamy dewdrops, apply your facial oil by massaging gently into skin.
+We prefer the shower method, since you can cleanse your face in the shower, then step out to a perfectly steamy environment.
+Once you’ve got your skin cleansed and covered in steamy dewdrops, apply your facial oil by massaging a few drops of oil gently into skin.
 After exiting your makeshift steam room, give your skin 10-15 minutes to fully absorb the water and facial oil.

 If you’re applying with a toner:

 We love this method because we’re game for anything that adds vitamin packed hydration to our skin.
 This toner soothes and nourishes skin while delivering hefty doses of pH balancing flower hydrosols from calendula and rose, illustrating a key benefit that makes facial toners a must.

 If you’re applying with a moisturizer:

 The organic aloe water in this moisturizer will provide soothing skin hydration while helping your lipid barrier absorb the facial oil.
 After skin has been cleansed, add a squirt or two of facial oil to your palm.
-Apply in a gentle, upwards massaging motion; if you’d like more specific results based on tension points or especially puffy areas, you can also administer a facial massage technique.
+Apply in a gentle, upwards massaging motion.
+If you’d like more specific results based on tension points or especially puffy areas, you can also administer a facial massage technique.